Every state’s favourite fast food chain: the ultimate list

 Maine: Taco the Town, Brunswick

 Devoted fans of Taco the Town say it gives LA’s best taco trucks a run for their money.
 Founder Tai takes his inspiration from family recipes and the Mexican food of his childhood in Northern California to create tacos and burritos that always impress.
-Come early for the breakfast tortas (fried egg, cheese and chorizo inside a fresh bolillo roll) or stop for lunch and feast on Al Pastor tacos filled with tender pineapple-marinated pork.
-There are also four types of homemade salsa to choose from.
+Come early for the breakfast tortas (fried egg, cheese, and chorizo inside a fresh bolillo roll) or stop for lunch and feast on Al Pastor tacos filled with tender pineapple-marinated pork.
+There are also four types of house-made salsa to choose from.

 OriginalThrashersFrenchFries/Facebook